17 teaching strategies for boosting student engagement

 To boost student engagement through collaborative learning, teachers should:

-- Help students work together to apply the knowledge and skills they already have.
+- Help students work together to apply knowledge and skills they already have.

 - Facilitate cooperation between students.